 Applying Common Timing Closure Techniques

 The following techniques can help with design closure on challenging designs.
-Before attempting these techniques you need to ensure that the design is properly constrained and that you have identified the main issue that affects the top violating paths.
+Before attempting these techniques, ensure that the design is properly constrained and that you identify the main issue that affects the top violating paths.